 Servicemembers know what they can and can't receive.
 If your child requests a particular item, go ahead and send it.

 Many parents wonder if they'll get an opportunity to see their child during basic training.
 Again, the answer largely depends on the branch of service and the installation.
-However, if your child's basic training falls during a major holiday, such as Christmas, he or she may get a pass for a short visit home.
+However, if your child's basic training falls during a major holiday, such as Christmas, they may get a pass for a short visit home.

-Your child made the choice to join the military and serve his or her country.
-Yes, this may be a temporary end to your daily talks or hearing him or her yell each night, "Hey, what's for dinner?"
+Your child made the choice to join the military and serve their country.
+Yes, this may be a temporary end to your daily talks or hearing them yell each night, "Hey, what's for dinner?"

 Just like your child, you'll get through the difficulties and overcome the challenges.
 Take comfort in knowing all endings lead to new beginnings.
 As your son or daughter embarks on this major life change, your role has changed and expanded too.
 You're now the parent of a U.S. servicemember.